Prethermalization without temperature: Regimes of Thermalization

 We next turn to a more detailed verification of our picture, and its stability.
-First, Fig.~\ref{fig:nmr-participation}a) provides visually compelling direct evidence of the prethermal mechanism involving approximate U(1) conservation.
-It displays the participation entropy in the computational $z$ basis $\{\ket{i}\}$, $S_1[n_\uparrow] = -\sum_{i : \ket{i} \in \mathcal{H}_{n_\uparrow}} |\braket{i|\psi}|^2 \ln |\braket{i|\psi}|^2$ of the wavefunction in each magnetisation sector $\mathcal{H}_{n_\uparrow}$, when starting from a specific basis state.
+First, Fig.~\ref{fig:nmr-participation} provides visually compelling direct evidence of the prethermal mechanism involving approximate U(1) conservation.
+It displays the participation entropy in the computational $z$ basis $\{\ket{i}\}$ upon starting from a specific basis state.
+The participation entropy of a wavefunction $|\psi\rangle$ in each magnetisation sector $\mathcal{H}_{N_\uparrow}$ is defined as $S_1[N_\uparrow] = -\sum_{i : \ket{i} \in \mathcal{H}_{N_\uparrow}} |\braket{i|\psi}|^2 \ln |\braket{i|\psi}|^2$, where $\mathcal{H}_{N_\uparrow}$ containing all basis states with $N_\uparrow$ spins pointing up.
 We find two distinct timescales: the wavefunction {\it very quickly} delocalises in its initial magnetisation sector, and then, much more slowly, leaks into increasingly distant other sectors, which is clearly visible in the delayed onset of the growth of the participation entropy for different magnetization sectors.

 Finally, we note that a judiciously chosen $z$ field to realize a $U(1)$ conservation in $\Heff$ is both experimentally feasible, and reminiscent of various ``dynamical decoupling" schemes for Hamiltonian engineering.
 However, our results are not limited to a fine-tuned $z$ field.
 Fig.~\ref{fig:nmr-detuning} shows the stability of the prethermal DTC lifetimes to detuning from the maximal field.
 While for maximal field the lifetimes are optimal as expected, the exponential scaling of the lifetimes with $\omega$ is still visible down to a detuning of about 10 percent from the maximal field.